mihwar/archlinux-kde-desktop/README.md

 # archlinux-kde-desktop
-This will be my complete Arch Linux installation and configurations.
+This will be my complete Arch Linux installation and configurations using Ansible.